devanshbatham/devanshbatham.github.io/drafts/draft.md

 # `But why do we need a blockchain?`

-Blockchain solves various problems, and I dont want to overwhelm you with all of its applications, however, for the sake of simplicity let's understand the most common problem that blockchain solves.
+Blockchain solves various problems, and I dont want to overwhelm you with all of its applications, however, for the sake of simplicity let's understand the most common problem that blockchain solves in digital financial world.

 Let's imagine you have a candy store, and someone walks into your store with only **$1** in hand, one candy costs **$1**.
 He buys one candy with that **$1**, and then he buys another candy with the same **$1**, he used **$1** to buy 2 candies.
 This is the classic **double-spending** problem, while this appears to be physically impossible as the store owner can easily verify the fraudulent transactions in real-time, but with digital currency, it is very much possible.